 Despite being a Cloud storage, it’s not void of media playing capabilities.
 So you can play music, videos and photos while on Allsync.
 It’s pretty liberal as well and allows creation of unlimited user accounts.
 No limit on the bandwidth is applied either so it’s unlimited downloads and uploads (the total storage space is still limited).

 Moreover, alike Google Sheets/Google Docs etc. it has a collaboration suite and allows creation of docs and sheets, and offers live-collaborations.
 Leaving comments and feedback is possible as well.
-As for security, there’s 2-Factor authentication as well.
+As for security, there’s 2-Factor authentication.

 It even can be enabled to auto-sync all camera photos and videos.
 Versioning of files is possible, those different versions can be downloaded as well.
 They allow personal subdomains, as well as custom domains.